 - 1. Murder

 - 2. Manslaughter

 - 3. Forcible/non forcible sex offenses

 - 4. Robbery

 - 5. Aggravated Assault

 - 6. Arson

 - 7. Burglary

 - 8. Motor Vehicle Theft

 - 9. Liquor Law Violations

 - 10. Drug Abuse Violations

 - 11. Weapons Possession

 - 12. Hate Crimes

-The above information is issued to all students at time of enrollment.
-Students retain a copy of the report for their use.
+The above information is issued to all students prior to enrollment.
+Students should retain a copy of the report for their use.
 Students that require clarification regarding the report are advised to contact the administrator